 By the way, it is not just the design of the website that has changed.
 My name is Ian and I have taken over the production of the beautiful Warre hive that David has so skilfully produced in the past and will continue to manage the Natural-beekeeping website including the training courses that are provided.

-In addition the geographical home has also changed.
-I live in South East Wales so any training and or workshops will be based from this area, unless requested.
+In addition, the geographical home has also changed.
+I live in Lincolnshire, so any training and or workshops will be based in this area unless requested.